Skip to main content

 07

-• Layout marked from the structural drawing — spigot centers, gate posts, panel widths, expansion gaps.
+• Layout marked from the approved drawing — spigot centers, gate posts, panel widths, expansion gaps.

 • Vacuum the pockets clean — no concrete dust, no standing water.

-• 24-hour full cure before glass is loaded.
+• Cure to the manufacturer's instructions before glass is loaded.

-• Panels set with marine-grade 316 wedges and rubber liners.
-Torque to spec — not by feel.
+• Panels set with stainless-steel wedges and rubber liners, torqued to manufacturer spec — not by feel.

-Exploded axonometric of a core-mount 316 stainless glass spigot embedded in a concrete footing with rebar cage, 1/2-inch tempered safety glass panel, and rubber-lined clamping wedges
+Exploded axonometric of a core-mount stainless-steel glass spigot embedded in a concrete footing with rebar cage, 1/2-inch tempered safety glass panel, and rubber-lined clamping wedges

 FAQ